-Regular exams and periodontal cleanings will take about 60 minutes and are vital to keep harmful bacteria levels down to ensure your best oral health.
+Regular exams and periodontal cleanings will take about 60 minutes and are vital to keeping harmful bacteria levels down to ensure your best oral health.
 During your periodontal maintenance cleaning we will:

-- Perform a thorough teeth cleaning, removing calculus (tartar) and plaque buildup above and below gumline
+- Perform thorough teeth cleaning, removing calculus (tartar) and plaque buildup above and below gumline

 - Check the progress of periodontal treatment

 - Discuss at-home hygiene techniques

 - Inspect for any problems that you may not see or feel, such as signs of tooth decay

 Visiting our office also gives you the chance to talk to the doctor about any questions you may have about your oral health.
 Cleanings and exams are offered by appointment only, so please contact our practice today to schedule.

 There are times when it is necessary to remove a tooth.
 Sometimes a baby tooth has misshapen or long roots that prevent it from falling out as it should, and the tooth must be removed to make way for the permanent tooth to erupt.
 At other times, a tooth may have so much decay that it puts the surrounding teeth at risk of decay, so your doctor may recommend removal and replacement with a bridge or implant.
 Infection, orthodontic correction, or problems with a wisdom tooth can also require removal of a tooth.

 When it is determined that a tooth needs to be removed, your dentist may extract the tooth during a regular checkup or may request another visit for this procedure.
 The root of each tooth is encased within your jawbone in a “tooth socket,” and your tooth is held in that socket by a ligament.
 In order to extract a tooth, your dentist must expand the socket and separate the tooth from the ligament holding it in place.
 While this procedure is typically very quick, it is important to share with your doctor any concerns or preferences for sedation.